 Rehabilitation may take shape in several ways.
 The strategy can be used to address an emergency, make the home accessible, improve energy efficiency, weatherize, or make the home less susceptible to major storm damage, correct code violations, connect the home to the County water and sewer system, and/or demolish and reconstruct the home.
-An in an effort to protect homeownership for low and very-low-income households.
-This strategy covers the following programs:
+This effort is to protect homeownership for low and very-low-income households.
+SHIP strategies cover the following programs:

-- Purchase Assistance (may include rehabilitation) - Summary Funding provided to assist very-low- and low-income households with down payment and closing cost to acquire homeownership.
+• Purchase Assistance (may include rehabilitation)

+Summary - Funding provided to assist very-low- and lowincome households with down payment and closing costs to acquire homeownership.
 This assistance may or may not include additional funds for rehabilitation work if needed.

-Owner-Occupied Rehabilitation
+• Owner-Occupied Rehabilitation